 The harassing company pays our fees.

 They’re legit.
 According to the Better Business Bureau (BBB), Southwest Recovery Services, Inc. is a legitimate collection agency, founded and incorporated in 2004.
 The BBB established SRS’s profile page in 2005.
 SRS is listed as a collection agency that uses the alternate business name, Southwest Financial Services.
-Buzzfile estimates SRS’s annual revenue at $401,000 and the size of its headquarters staff at 5 employees.
+Buzzfile estimates Southwest Recovery Services’ annual revenue at $86,735 and the size of its headquarters staff at 2 employees.

 According to its website, Southwest Recovery Services “is a nationally recognized full service accounts receivable management company.”
 Claiming “over 25 years of debt recovery and account servicing and collection agency experience at all stages,” SRS provides “superior results, transparent pricing, and exemplary customer service…to companies from all industries recovering lost revenue as quickly as possible at the lowest cost while preserving…clients’ public image.”